 Skip to content

 Pluckemin, New Jersey, pronounced “PLUCK um in“, carries three enduring name stories.
 Some trace it to a Lenape word for persimmon tied to early Algonquian place terms.
 Others repeat the roadside tale of tavern keeper Jacob Eoff, who would pluck them in at his door along the Great Road.
 Still others point to a namesake from a village in Scotland brought by early settlers.
-Whatever its origin, this crossroads became the winter home of the Pluckemin Artillery Cantonment in 1778 to 1779, where Henry Knox and the Continental artillery helped turn Washington’s army into a disciplined force on the road to independence.
-So move over Valley Forge, there’s a new leader in the Revolutionary war storybook – PLUCKEMIN.
+Whatever its origin, this crossroads became the winter home of the Pluckemin Artillery Cantonment from 1778 to 1779, where Henry Knox and the Continental artillery helped turn Washington’s army into a disciplined force on the road to independence.
+So move over Valley Forge, there’s a new leader in the Revolutionary War storybook – PLUCKEMIN.

 Pluckemin, New Jersey, is home to one of the most remarkable yet overlooked chapters of America’s Revolutionary War.
 It was here, in the winter of 1778–1779, that General Henry Knox and the Continental Army established the Pluckemin Artillery Cantonment, America’s first military academy, predating West Point by more than two decades.